Type that everyone can read.

 Export a working Tailwind v4 @theme block, a v3 config, CSS variables with utility classes, a Swift UIFont extension, and a Compose TextStyle object — all in seconds.

-When you paste a palette primary, the report grades each text role's contrast against the derived background — body, small, caption, code, all H tags — using both the WCAG luminance ratio and the WCAG 3 APCA Lc model.
-Catches dark-mode body text that scores 4.7:1 but still fails APCA.
+When you paste a palette primary, the report grades each text role's contrast against the derived background — body, small, caption, code, all H tags — using both the normative WCAG 2.2 luminance ratio and an experimental APCA Lc estimate.
+APCA output is supplemental design guidance, not a conformance result.

 Flesch Reading Ease ≥ 60 and Flesch-Kincaid Grade Level ≤ 8 are the recommended targets for general audiences.
 The analyzer also flags long-sentence patterns and 3+ syllable word density.